computationalmodelling/virtualmicromagnetics/_posts/1970-01-01-getting_started.md

 - Password: virtualmicromagnetics

-After login, follow the instructions in the welcome file on the desktop to run some simulations.
+After login, follow the instructions in the welcome file on the desktop to run some simulations with the pre-installed packages.
+Some familiarity with [Ubuntu GNU/Linux](http://www.ubuntu.com/) is recommended.
 Never worry about software dependencies again!